vishakanirmal/vishakanirmal.github.io/content/quicktools.md

 ## Why do whiteboard templates need to be smart?
-Prior to this project, my hackathon team and I noticed how integral templates were to our users.
+Prior to this project, my hackathon team and I noticed how integral whiteboard templates were to our users.
 Teams would use templates to learn the tool, run meetings, or just grab content that they wanted to adjust.
 But Lucid's templates were static and required users to find the tools they needed in the UI.

 ![Prior templates](../src/images/quicktools/Current.png)

-## Hackathon concept
+## This project began as a Hackathon concept
-We imagined the concept of having 'smart' templates, that would provide dynamic links and tools to everything you needed--at your fingertips.
+During the 2023 Lucid Hackathon, my team and I imagined the concept of having 'smart' templates, that would provide dynamic links and tools to everything you needed, at your fingertips.
 Quick Tools was then developed during Lucid’s 2023 hackathon, where my team and I **won first place in the "Build to Delight" category.**

 ![Working on our hackathon booth](../src/images/quicktools/Hackathon.png)
 ![the original prototype](../src/images/quicktools/prototype.gif)

-## Researching for whiteboard needs
+## Researching: how could this tool support new and experienced whiteboard users?
 During the hackathon, user research conducted by Erin Lilly quickly validated our idea.
-One product manager remarked that the tools **“helped participants focus on content rather than learning how to use the tool.”**

-After the hackathon, I led continous user interviews with paid, free, and enterprise users at Lucid to understand their needs with smart templates.
+One product manager remarked that the tools **“helped participants focus on content rather than learning how to use the tool.”** After the hackathon, I led continous user interviews with paid, free, and enterprise users at Lucid to understand their needs with smart templates.
 Our main findings were that:

 <div class="info-container">
   <div class="info-block">